5P5/micropython/docs/reference/reset_boot.rst

             sys.print_exception(e)

         # Following a normal Exception or main() exiting, reset the board.
-        # Following a non-Exception error such as KeyboardInterrupt (Ctrl-C),
-        # this code will drop to a REPL.
-Place machine.reset() in a finally
+        # Following a non-Exception error such as KeyboardInterrupt (Ctrl-C), this code will drop to a REPL.
-        # block to always reset, instead.
+        # Place `machine.reset()` in a `finally` block to always reset, instead.
         machine.reset()

-  Otherwise MicroPython will drop to the REPL following any crash or if main exits (see below).

 - Any global variables that were set in ``boot.py`` will still be set in the global context of ``main.py``.